DEPARTURE FROM BARCELONA

 - After breakfast; pass through La Mancha country.

 - Travel toward Cordoba.

 - Go on a sightseeing tour of the historic city; visiting the famous Mosque and Cathedral; as well as the fascinating Jewish Quarter.

 - Continue to Seville for dinner and your overnight accommodation.

 - Optional tour to attend a flamenco show.

-- Go on a morning city tour visiting the Barrio de Santa Cruz with its narrow streets; the Park of Maria Luisa and Plaza de Espana; with a panoramic sightseeing of the city.
+- Morning city tour visiting the Barrio de Santa Cruz with its narrow streets; the Park of Maria Luisa and Plaza de Espana; with panoramic sightseeing of the city.